Table of Contents

 For starters, unpaid collection accounts can continue to decrease your credit scores, whereas paid collections accounts do not.
 However, the credit scoring model the lender uses could make a difference in your situation.
 Often, it is hard to know ahead of time if a lender uses older versions that still count even if the collector shows a paid collection account or not.

 Other ways to improve your credit include looking into receiving credit for payments you already made.
 Regular payments of utility bills, phone bills, and similar expenses show good faith in your payment history.

 Lastly, on-time payments will benefit you significantly.
 If this means reaching out to companies and setting up payment plans to prevent late payments or even delinquent payments, it is worth it if it prevents a collections account.

 If you have legal collection accounts on your credit report, there isn’t much you can do to remove those before the expiration dates.
+You may find yourself wondering, “How long do late payments stay on credit report inquiries?”
 However, as trusted Kentucky bankruptcy lawyers, we recommend taking steps to immediately start rebuilding your credit.